 Bacalhau à Gomes de Sá, one of Porto’s typical dishes

 Did you know that Bacalhau à Gomes de Sá was born in Porto?
-Yes, this is indeed one of the curiosities of our city that is worth (re)discovering.
+That’s right, this is one of our city’scuriosities that is worth (re)discovering.

-Created by Gomes de Sá, this recipe appeared in the 19th century.
-XIX has become one of the most typical dishes in Porto and the north of the country.
+Created by Gomes de Sá, this recipe appeared in the 19th century and has become one of the most typical dishes of Porto and the north of the country.

-It’s true that we love cod or it wouldn’t be the king of national gastronomy.
-But a good Bacalhau à Gomes de Sá is something you can never go without, right?
+It’s true that we love cod in general, or it wouldn’t be the king of Portuguese gastronomy.
+But a good Bacalhau à Gomes de Sá is something you can never miss, right?

 - Abadia do Porto, Rua do Ateneu Comercial do Porto, 22;